js044/portfolio/content/contact.md

 ---

 # CONTACT ME
-Want to work together?
-Fill out the form below with a few details about what you'd like me to do and I'll get back to you soon!
+If you'd like to get in touch, you can fill out this form and I'll get back to you soon.

 {{< contact >}}